What does a key account manager do?

 When you say you have a skill be sure to include a great result you achieved because of it.

-- You don’t know what the recruiter is looking for or how flexible they are with the requirements.
-Many times I’ve been open to hiring someone from other industries because I wanted a specific skill and knew I could coach them where they needed development.
+- You don't know what the recruiter is looking for.
+They may be flexible they are with the requirements.
+Many times I've been open to hiring someone from other industries because I wanted a specific skill and knew I could coach them where they needed development.

 - Sometimes it's about the budget.
 Quite frankly, someone who doesn't have all the skills or has never done the job before is a lot cheaper than a hotshot account manager with loads of relevant experience.

-- You have no idea how many applicants there are or what their background is.
-I’ve been looking to fill some very senior and well-paid jobs that haven’t attracted a single candidate that fit the profile.
-I’ve had to reconsider what I’m looking for and sometimes a senior job gets turned into a junior job because that’s all who applied.
+- You have no idea who the candidates are or what their background is.
+I've looked to fill some very senior and well-paid jobs that haven't attracted a single candidate that fit the profile.
+I've had to reconsider what I'm looking for and sometimes a senior job gets turned into a junior job because that's all who applied.
 This happens a lot when an existing role is vacant and someone is doing the job of two people.
 You can only wait so long.

-- Who says you’re even going to get the job?
-You’ve got a long way to go from application to offer, so don’t talk yourself out of it before you’ve even had a chance to be considered.
+- Who says you'll get the job?
+You've got a long way to go from application to offer, so don't talk yourself out of it before you've even had a chance to be considered.